Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “It’s a song,” Liam snapped.

-“So she should set the line,” Max went on.
-“You let us know what you’re okay with, Em, and if you’re not—we back your play.
-Always.
+“You call the shots, Em.
+Whatever you’re okay with.
 We follow your lead.
-And for God’s sake, drag Liam’s grumpy arse with you—he’s a Bev who refuses to use his powers.”
+And for God’s sake, drag Liam’s grumpy arse with you.
+He’s a Bev who refuses to use his powers.”

 “Well said, mate.”
 Dan raised his shot glass.
 “Except Liam’s not the Bev.
 I’m the Bev.
-He’s the Chaz.”
+He’s the Chav.”

 We pelted him with napkins.
 Obviously.